Topic no. 305, Recordkeeping

 Period of limitations for refund claims:

-The later of 3 years or 2 years after tax was paid - For filing a claim for credit or refund, the period to make the claim generally is 3 years from the date you filed the original return (or the due date for filing the return if you filed the return before that date) or 2 years from the date the tax was paid, whichever is later.
+The later of 3 years or 2 years after tax was paid - For filing a claim for credit or refund, the period to make the claim is 3 years from the date you filed the original return or 2 years from the date the tax was paid, whichever is later.
+If no return was filed, the period to file a claim is 2 years from the date the tax was paid.

 7 years - For filing a claim for an overpayment resulting from a bad debt deduction or a loss from worthless securities, the time to make the claim is 7 years from when the return was due.